 If you notice discoloration, soak dentures overnight in a cleaning solution or denture stain remover.
 Or, use fast-acting cleansers then soak overnight in water.
 Follow the manufacturer’s instructions.
 In the morning, rinse your dentures well before wearing.
 Repeat every day.
 If you have partial dentures, make sure you are using a product formulated for partials.

-If you can’t seem to get rid of the stains on your own at home, consult a dental professional.
+If you can’t seem to get rid of the stains on your own at home, locate a denture & implant professional.
 They will likely be able to remove surface stains and buildup with their equipment and recommend the cleaning product that’s best for your type of denture.

 Everyday Tips to Keep Your Dentures Clean

 - Follow good hygiene.
 Stick to the tips and steps above for brushing dentures and your mouth daily.